2021 Best Electrical Engineering Colleges for Non-Traditional Students in Minnesota

 Best Electrical Engineering Schools for Non-Traditional Students

 University of Minnesota - Twin Cities has taken the #1 spot in this year's electrical engineering ranking for non-traditional students.
-Located in the large city of Minneapolis, UMN Twin Cities is a public college with a very large student population.
+Located in the city of Minneapolis, UMN Twin Cities is a public school with a fairly large student population.
 UMN Twin Cities also took the #1 spot in our Best Colleges for Electrical Engineering in Minnesota rankings.

 The student loan default rate at UST MN is lower than is typical, just 0.9% of students default in three years.
 There are approximately 3,011 students at UST MN that take at least one class online.
-There are roughly 2,432 part time students in attendance at UST MN.
+2,432 students are part time.

 Non-Traditional Student Rankings in Majors Related to EE